 We are required by law to test items submitted to us before hallmarking.
 On occasion items do fail for various reasons meaning, to make sure we are applying the correct mark, we must test every single item, then separate them in to the appropriate standards.

-If your items fail assay a complex sampling fee will be applied to those items which require further scrutiny.
+If your items fail assay, a complex sampling fee will be applied.
 This fee is £1 per article (i.e. not including any additional charges), charged in addition.

 If you do not wish to incur this additional charge, the items can be returned to you unhallmarked, you will still be liable to pay the original packet fee.